 Line Input Reference Levels

-Line Inputs 3-6 can be individually configured to use -10 dBV or +4 dBu reference levels.
+The Line Inputs can be individually configured to use -10 dBV or +4 dBu reference levels.
 This option is set in the channel input strips within the Console application.
-See the Apollo Software Manual for details.
+Refer to the Apollo Software Manual for details.